 - A secure web gateway (SWG): Web gateways inspect traffic between users and the internet and allow or disallow communication based on administrator configurations.

 - Cloud access security broker (CASB): CASB ensures that authorisation and authentication policies are enforced across network resources.

 - Firewall-as-a-Service (FWaaS): Firewalls deployed in the cloud are a service that protects data and defines access to different network segments.

 A zero-trust environment is the recommended strategy for a modern hybrid cloud.
 SSE freely allows users to communicate and work with cloud technology but prevents unauthorised users from accessing data.
 When an account is compromised, a good zero-trust security environment will prevent lateral movement to access other resources and accounts.

 Benefits of SSE

-Gartner introduced SSE after the growing changes in cloud computing and organizational changes in how employees work.
-More organizations embrace an at-home workforce, which means that more users connect to the cloud rather than authenticate on-premises, where the environment is more controlled.
+Gartner introduced SSE after the growing changes in cloud computing and organisational changes in how employees work.
+More organisations embrace an at-home workforce, which means that more users connect to the cloud rather than authenticate on-premises, where the environment is more controlled.

 SSE benefits include:

-- Better user experience: SSE is built with performance in mind, so internal and external users experience faster communication speeds across the organization’s network.
+- Better user experience: SSE is built with performance in mind, so internal and external users experience faster communication speeds across the organisation's network.
 Performance and user experience are tightly tied together with revenue.
-Customers expect faster performance from an enterprise organization, and employees work faster and more efficiently when performance is optimized.
+Customers expect faster performance from an enterprise organisation, and employees work faster and more efficiently when performance is optimised.

 - Consolidate cybersecurity services: Unifying your cybersecurity resources reduces potential mistakes and oversights and makes it easier for administrators to properly configure infrastructure.
 SSE includes better data protection security and browser isolation that stops users from accessing malicious sites and downloading malicious content.